MathFrenchToast/essentials_cmd/mysql_essentials.md

 # work with transaction
+steps:
-first disable autocommit,
+- first disable autocommit,
-then start tx,
+- then start tx,
-run your sql stmt
+- run your sql stmt
-close the tx with commit (ok) or rollback (ko)
+- close the tx with commit (ok) or rollback (ko)
 ```
 SET autocommit = 0;
 START TRANSACTION;